Fresno State baseball claims eight All-Mountain West student-athletes, MW Co-Pitcher of the Year and Coach of the Year.

 The Dugout Club held their annual Double Play Dinner to honor the past and introduce the present Bulldog baseball team.

 BB vs UCdavis

-Mike Batesole, a two-time National Coach of the Year, enters his 11th season as head coach at Fresno State and has led the Bulldogs to the 2008 national championship and seven straight conference titles.
+Mike Batesole, a two-time National Coach of the Year, enters his 14th season as the head coach of the Fresno State Bulldogs.

 During his career in the WAC, Batesole coached two male athletes of the year, seven players of the year, three pitchers of the year, three freshmen of the year and 66 All-WAC team members.

 The 'Dogs also had a multi-year Academic Progress Rate of 983 out of 1000 in 2011.

 In 2010, he was named the WAC Coach of the Year, while Bobby Coyle, Gonzalez, Ribera and Robinson were named first-team All-WAC.
 Also earning all-conference awards that year were Weber, Poytress and Muno.
 Ribera was the third consecutive Bulldog to be named WAC Player of the Year.

 Ribera led the nation in home runs under Batesole with 27 and was named an All-American by several publications, making him the sixth Bulldog, at the time, to earn All-American honors since Batesole started at Fresno State.

 Two Bulldogs were selected in the 2010 MLB draft.
 Coyle in the 10th round to the Los Angeles Dodgers and Muno in the 28th round to the Chicago Cubs.